 Video Documentation: Alpha Media Plus

-Curated by: Sanja Kojić Mladenov, Tijana Filipov Mezei
+Curators: Sanja Kojić Mladenov, Tijana Filipov Mezei

 The artist with this performative piece is implementing the narrative of domestic violence treated in the Balkans.
 When paraphrasing national Serbian law and the definition of domestic violence, the performer intervenes with personal anecdotes.
 It illustrates the emotional impact and fills the void of the rigid bureaucratic system of the state apparatus.